 - You and your spouse have irreconcilable differences which simply cannot be resolved.
 Irreconcilable differences can encompass many different issues, ranging from religious differences to disagreements about how children should be raised.
 The core idea is that there is a profound, fundamental gap between you and your spouse which your marriage cannot withstand.

 - You and your spouse “have lived separately under a decree of separate maintenance of any state for three consecutive years without cohabitation.”
 This means you are currently in a period of separation, having spent at least 36 consecutive months physically living apart.
 The “decree of separate maintenance” refers to a special form of alimony for separated couples.

 Whether you ultimately decide to file based on fault or no fault grounds, you will still be subject to Utah’s 90-day waiting period.
 This waiting period means at least three months must pass between your initial filing and the granting of the final divorce decree.

 While this delay is normally mandatory, you or your spouse you may be able to waive the waiting period under certain circumstances.
 To waive the waiting period, you (or your spouse) must file a formal Motion to Waive the 90-day Waiting Period, ideally with the help of an experienced family law lawyer who can help you understand your legal responsibilities.

 It’s important to understand that simply filing the motion is not enough to waive the waiting period: you must also persuade the judge that “extraordinary circumstances” actually merit granting a waiver.
 You should also know that both you and your spouse have the right to challenge the motion, though granting the waiver is ultimately at the judge’s discretion.

 Ending a marriage can be a complex and difficult legal procedure, but our attorneys are here to support you through every step of the way.
-To set up a free, completely confidential consultation, call Utah divorce lawyer Darwin Overson at (801) 758-2287 today.
+To set up a free, completely confidential consultation, call Salt Lake City divorce lawyer Darwin Overson at (801) 758-2287 today.